pranshugaba/pranshugaba.github.io/content/articles/building-x-and-o-using-godot.md

 We look at the gameplay loop flowchart and describe how `play_turn` should behave.

 - If the game has not started, we do nothing.
-- Else, if the cell that was clicked is not empty, we do nothing.
-- Else, the cell is empty.
+- If a cell is clicked, then
   - We need to set its value depending on `player_turn`.
+  - We stop listening for clicks on this cell.
   - Increment `turns_played`.
   - Check for wins.
 If someone won, it's `game_over`.
   - Else, check for a draw.
 If it's a draw, it's `game_over`.